 Immediately after college, I was hired by a new church as the Children’s and Student Ministries Director.
 Within my seven years on staff, our church of 30 people grew to about 2,000 and went from meeting in a small room on my college campus, to a high school auditorium and eventually to our own building.
 What an amazing experience!
 Then, when my first child was born, I decided to stay home full time and to work part-time as the Family Events Director for our church.

 Then, there are the three clones of my husband.
 I just carried and birthed them really (I’m not bitter, I swear).
-We have a 7-year-old son, a 5-year-old daughter, and a 3-year-old son.
+We have an 8-year-old son, a 6-year-old daughter, and a 4-year-old son.
 Three words that describe the our trio: energy, energy, energy.
 God has graciously given us charge over these busy little people, and it’s forever changed us.
 We love them fiercely, pray for them often, and mess up frequently as parents.

 More About Me